-At a more local level, a number of Scottish local authorities have declared climate emergencies.
+At a more local level, a number of local authorities in England and Wales have declared climate emergencies.
 We expect this to feed into regional development plans, further impacting the electricity distribution network.

 The distribution network is the key enabler to realising these targets and ambitions - regardless of forecast scenario, the distribution network will need to accommodate significantly more demand through the electrification of heat and transport, and more renewable generation to decarbonise our electricity supply.
 Given this key Net Zero enabling role, the importance of these DFES forecasts has never been greater.